What About Us? (Brandy song): Critical reception

-"What About Us?" received a mixed to positive response from music critics, who complimented its production and compared it to Janet Jackson's "Control" (1986), which Norwood has cited as an influence on the song.
+"What About Us?" received a mixed to positive response from music critics, who complimented its production and compared it to Janet Jackson's "Control" (1986), which Brandy has cited as an influence on the song.
 Chuck Taylor from Billboard felt the track was "so striking [that] it's destined to one of those marked hate-it-or-love-it songs".
-While he criticized Norwood's "generic voice" over the track, he commended the complex but instant structure of the song, writing that "certainly, this is an effective way to let the world know that this charmer has returned and it's destined to be a monster at radio."
+While he criticized Brandy's "generic voice" over the track, he commended the complex but instant structure of the song, writing that "certainly, this is an effective way to let the world know that this charmer has returned and it's destined to be a monster at radio."
 James Poletti from Dotmusic called the song "disorientating brilliance" and felt that it was "Jerkins' most radical production for some time".
 Sal Cinquemani from Slant Magazine wrote that the song was "lifting Brandy's typically schmaltzy brand of pop-R&B to a new, edgier plateau [...]
 With offbeat "What About Us," an assessment of post-break-up collateral damage, [producer] Rodney Jerkins dresses up his signature bass-heavy production in gritty, oft-sadistic outfits."
 In his album review of Full Moon, Arion Berger declared "What About Us?" the "bright spot" on the album, "with its awkward, chopping pace and snarky sound effects mugging in the background".

 Music Week felt that "this Rodney Jerkins production attempts to imitate Timbaland but does not quite pull it off."
 NME writer Peter Robinson praised "What About Us?" and wrote: "Brandy’s been off the scene for a while but 'What About Us?' rattles her back to life with the force and devastation of a tortoise being plucked from the airing cupboard and set on fire: this rocks hard, it's the tippest of the top, it gets better with every single listen, and it might well be Rodney's best work since 'Say My Name'."
 Somewhat critical of the song, his colleague Piers Martin found that it was "a slippery, twitching slab of computer funk that thrusts Brandy, fleetingly, into the 21st century", while Devon Thomas from The Michigan Daily called it "guaranteed mainstream club play".
 AllMusic's Stephen Thomas Erlewine ranked the song among his three favorite tracks from Full Moon along with the title track and "He Is".